maxwolf621/Notes/SpringNote/SpringWithDatabase/JPA_JELQ.md

 // remove author
 em.remove(a);
 ```

-## Fetch Join in JPQL
+## Fetch Join
 - [Other Fetch Concept](https://thorben-janssen.com/5-ways-to-initialize-lazy-relations-and-when-to-use-them/)
 - [Spring JPA: when to use "Join Fetch"](https://medium.com/javarevisited/spring-jpa-when-to-use-join-fetch-a6cec898c4c6)

 `fetch join` allows associations or collections of values to be initialized along with their parent objects using a single select.
+```sql
+SELECT p FROM Parent p JOIN FETCH p.children children WHERE ...
+```

 Using fetch joins in JPQL statements can require a huge number of queries, which will make it difficult to maintain the codebase.

 So before you start to write lots of queries, you should think about the number of different fetch join combinations you might need.
 If the number is low, then this is a good approach to limit the number of performed queries.

-```sql
-SELECT p FROM Parent p JOIN FETCH p.children children WHERE ...
-```

 For example
 ```java